-Cover story is a Spark feature designed to feature and highlight important initiatives and be visually engaging.
-It is a large photo with text that can be customized and can be linked to any page specified by the program administrator.
-It is located at the top of the Spark dashboard.
+Cover stories are designed to feature and highlight important initiatives and create engagement.
+They appear on the user Dashboard as a large banner-style photo with customizable text and a link to any URL specified by the program administrator.

 In this article:

 - Step 1: Customize

 - Step 2: Feature

 - Step 3: Review

 Cover stories can be created by any user assigned the Dashboard Manager role in Spark.